onewland/gomud/README.markdown

 ### PhysicalObject(s)
 A PhysicalObject is an object that occupies space and exists at a particular geographic location.
 It can be visible or not, carryable or not.
+Importantly, all `Player`s are `PhysicalObject`s

 ### Persister
 A Persister is an instance, of nature undefined, that has extemporaneous value saved to the database.

 ### Perceivers and Stimuli

 ### Room
+Rooms contain PhysicalObjects, Persisters, and Perceivers and persist themselves.
+They are connected by `RoomConnection`s which define 2-way exits.

 ### InterObjectAction(s)
+`InterObjectAction`s are necessary when a command or action will affect state in a way that could cause affect the inputs to some other command or action.
+Since things run concurrently in general, there is a special way for players to "take" items from a room that forces a sequential ordering.
+This prevents copies of the object being made if two players try to "take" at roughly the same time, for example.
+Combat actions are not yet implemeented but would be an obvious case for the `InterObjectAction` queue.

 ## Extending
 This section requires more explanation.
 When public, if